chaopeng/ph/README.md

 ## Background

 I am very not good at shell script.
-Early this year, I move my daily development shell from zsh to fish.
-It takes me times to move my prompt setting.
+Early this year, I moved my daily development shell from zsh to fish.
+It took me times to move my prompt setting.
 So why not do it on Go.
 It also a good small project to learn a new language.

 It looks pretty good now and works for tmux and shell.